galicae/python-novice/episodes/07-for-loops.md

 - This error can be fixed by removing the extra spaces at the beginning of the second line.

-## Loop variables can be called anything.
+## Loop variables can be called anything

 - As with all variables, loop variables are:
   - Created on demand.